 Museum & Archives Collections

 The historical collection consists of over five hundred artifacts and almost one hundred pieces of fine and graphic art.
 It includes such important objects as Jonathan Edwards’ writing desk; a contemporary portrait of Agrippa Hull; and two portraits by noted painter Ammi Phillips (a mid-nineteenth century Stockbridge resident).
 Many of these objects are on display in the museum.

 The archival collection includes over six hundred books by Stockbridge authors, including Henry Wadsworth Longfellow, R. R. Bowker, Reinhold Niebuhr, Richard Watson Gilder, and members of the Sedgwick and Field families, as well as original documents by eighteenth century Mahican Indians.
 The collection includes preliminary writings (drafts and corrected proofs) by Rachel Field, Stefan Lorant, Lyman Beecher Stowe, Robert Underwood Johnson, and William Gibson.
 Also invaluable are account books, legal briefs, sermons, journals, family letters, and other records dating back to 1738.
 The collection contains records for institutions such as the American Legion, Indian Hill Music Workshop, Laurel Hill Association, and the Williams High School Alumni Association, among others.

 An assortment of reference material is also available.
 Books include area histories, family histories, biographies, and reference books on topics relating to Stockbridge history, such as Native American studies, religion, photography, and legal history.
-The Vertical file, or information file, contains clippings and other printed material.
+The vertical file, or information file, contains clippings and other printed material.

 Materials that are most often requested by researchers include those on the Stockbridge/Mahican Indians; Agrippa Hull and Mumbet; Jonathan Edwards, Catharine Sedgwick (noted author); the Field family papers; and Hitty, the doll portrayed in Rachel Field’s children’s book.

 1. Institutional and Business Records